apiaryio/api-elements/docs/migration.md

 #### Enumeration Element

-The layout of the enum element has been altered.
+The layout of the [Enum Element](/element-definitions.html#enum-element) has been altered.
 The enumerations have been moved to an enumerations attribute of the element and the content now represents the given value.

 Enumerations themselves are an array of the possible enumerations.